valeriosillari/zitronenstrasse/README_todo.md

 ## TODO

 ### DESIGN: set a concept for the design (logo + colors + interaction and modules)
 ### STYLES: implement concept for the design/styles
+### icon svg always DOUBLE as the space they take? or as external files + CSS? look if we move from error page we lost styles

 ### CONTACT PAGE: set node mailer and all the logic